 Have you ever wondered if the Dave Ramsey Plan could really work for you?

-Don’t worry, I was a skeptic just like you when my girlfriend (now wife) first told me about it.
+Don’t worry, I was a skeptic just like you when I was first told about it.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 This means if you click on any of the links, I’ll receive a small commission.